A conversation with the RL Center’s CEO and medical director

 More than 20 years ago, after his close friend and Washington Post fashion editor Nina Hyde was diagnosed with breast cancer, Ralph Lauren made a commitment to focus his philanthropic efforts on eradicating the devastating disease.
 In 1990, he helped establish a center for breast cancer research at Georgetown University Medical Center in Hyde’s name.
-And in 1994, he led the fashion industry in its support of breast cancer research with the CFDA initiative Fashion Targets Breast Cancer.
+And in 1994, he led the fashion industry in its support of breast cancer research with the Council of Fashion Designers of America initiative Fashion Targets Breast Cancer.

 In 2001, with the backing of his corporation, Mr. Lauren created the Polo Ralph Lauren Foundation to support programs that benefit cancer care and prevention, education and volunteerism in underserved communities.
-Among the foundation’s major philanthropic commitments are the Pink Pony Fund—dedicated to supporting programs for early cancer diagnosis, screening, education, treatment and research—and the Ralph Lauren Center for Cancer Care and Prevention (RL Center).
+Among the foundation’s major philanthropic commitments are the Pink Pony Fund—dedicated to supporting programs for early cancer diagnosis, screening, education, treatment and research—and the Ralph Lauren Center for Cancer Care and Prevention, also known as the RL Center.

 Established in 2003 in partnership with Memorial Sloan-Kettering Cancer Center and North General Hospital, the RL Center is the only outpatient facility of its kind in Harlem, New York.
-We met with Gina Villani, M.D., the RL Center’s newly appointed CEO and medical director, to learn more.
+We met with Gina Villani, M.D., the RL Center’s medical director, to learn more.

 Dr. Gina Villani, CEO and medical director of the RL Center